ethereum/devp2p/rlpx.md

 where `msg-id` is an RLP-encoded integer identifying the message and `msg-data` is an RLP list containing the message data.

-### Snappy Compression

-All messages following [Hello] are compressed using the Snappy algorithm.
-Note that the `frame-size` of compressed messages refers to the uncompressed size of `msg-`.
-The compressed encoding of messages is as follows:
+All messages following Hello are compressed using the Snappy algorithm.
+Note that the `frame-size` of compressed messages refers to the uncompressed size of `msg-data`.
+The compressed encoding of messages is:

 ```text
 frame-data = msg-id || snappyCompress(msg-data)